apache/arrow/docs/source/format/FormatIntro.rst

-Apache Arrow was born with the idea to define a set of standards for data representation and interchange between languages and systems to avoid costs of data serialization/deserialization and in order to avoid reinventing the wheel on each of those systems and languages.
+Apache Arrow was born with the idea to define a set of standards for data representation and interchange between languages and systems to avoid costs of data serialization/deserialization and in order to avoid reinventing the wheel in each of those systems and languages.

-Each system / language requires their own format definitions, implementation of common algorithms, etcetera.
-In our heterogeneous environments we often have to move data from one system/language to accommodate our workflows that meant copy&convert the data between them, which is quite costly.
+Each system or language requires their own format definitions, implementation of common algorithms, etcetera.
+In our heterogeneous environments we often have to move data from one system or language to accommodate our workflows that meant copy and convert the data between them, which is quite costly.

 Apart from this initial vision, Arrow has grown to also develop a